 Follow these clear steps to call in sick the right way:

-Before calling in, review your company’s policy on sick leave.
+Before calling in, review your company’s sick leave policy.
 This step is easy to skip, but it can save you from confusion or headaches later.

 Look for key details like: